On noncommutative equivariant bundles: Discussion

 is a \emph{module coaction over $\delta$}, we mean that $\overline{\delta}(am)=\delta(a)\overline{\delta}(m)$ for all $a\in A,m\in M$, and that $\overline{\delta}$ is a coaction of $H$ on the vector space $M$.
 We can equivalently say that $M$ is a \emph{left-left relative $(A,H)$-Hopf module}, following \cite[4.4.1]{S}.

 Hopf modules in their simplest form, that is, $A=H$ with $\delta$ being the comultiplication, are treated in \cite{Sw}.
 The generalization to the relative ones was introduced and studied in a slightly less general setting (see \cite{T2}), under the hypothesis that $A$ is a coideal subalgebra, that is, $A$ is a subalgebra of $H$ such that $\Delta$ can be restricted to $\delta$.
-The present notion was introduced in \cite{D}: the $(A,B)$--Hopf modules defined there, here would be called right-right relative $(B,A)$--Hopf modules.
+The present notion was introduced by Y.~Doi in \cite{D} (but here we prefer to refer to Doi's $(A,B)$--Hopf modules as right-right relative $(B,A)$--Hopf modules).
 In \cite[4.4.1]{S}, as well as in other papers (see, e.g., \cite[p.~111]{M} or \cite[Def.~2.1]{Sc}), left-right structures are considered.

-Although Hopf modules are a natural notion for the description of noncommutative equivariant bundles, elementary considerations indicate that they may not be the only examples, or even may not work in some pathological cases, at the basic level of generality where groups are replaced by Hopf algebras (cf.\ \cite[3.2]{S}).
+Although Hopf modules are a natural notion for the description of noncommutative equivariant bundles, elementary considerations indicate indicate that this notion may not work in some pathological cases, at the basic level of generality where groups are replaced by Hopf algebras (cf.\ \cite[3.2]{S}).
 Let us now explain to some extent what these considerations are.